EsneiderCode/vada/README.md

    ```

 <!-- USAGE EXAMPLES -->

 ## REQUESTS:

 GET:
 1- GET ALL JOURNALS => Just do request to get, don't indicate nothing else.

 GET:
 2- GET INFORMATION BY JOURNAL WITH MINIMUN AND MAXIMUN DATE => Indicate as query ALL next params : "id_journal", "from" , "to" .

 GET:
 3- GET JOURNALS STRUCTURE => Indicate as query next params: "struct" , "id_journal".

+GET:
+4- GET JOURNALS BVU => Indicate as query param : "journals_list_bvu" as true.

+GET:
+4- GET JOURNALS BY JOURNAL BVU => Indicate as query param: "id_journal_bvu" and id journal number.

 POST:
 1- CREATE NEW REGISTER IN ONE JOURNAL => Indicate as query : "id_journal" AND as body json with ALL journal fields (columns) to create.

 PUT:
 1- UPDATE JOURNAL REGISTER => Indicate as query next params: "id_journal" , "id_reg" AND as body json with ALL journal fields (columns) to update.

 DELETE:
 1- DELETE JOURNAL REGISTER => indicate as body next params: "id_journal" , "id_reg".

 DELETE:
 2- DELETE JOURNAL => Indicate as body next param: "id_journal"